 Appointment

 Adjudicators are appointed by the AR-ADR Board following an application and assessment process.
-Appointments are made on merit, against published criteria, and without regard to the interests of any participating trader.
+Appointments are made on merit, against published criteria, and without regard to the interests of any participating clinic or trader.
+The aim is a panel that is both sector-credible and independent.

 Terms